U-M Faculty Director: Professor Jonathan Ovalle

 The application consists of three parts.
 (Applications are not complete until the application fee has been received.)

-Upload two separate video files of repertoire that represents your highest level of musicianship in the following areas:
+Please upload three separate video files that represent your highest level of musicianship in the following areas:

 Aim to produce the highest quality recording possible - one which represents your tone quality and musicianship to the fullest (HD, if possible).
 Make sure the audio supporting your video is clear and free of distortion.
 When recording loud instruments like SD, place the microphone at a good distance from the instrument and test your loudest volume to set the input levels to avoid clipping or distortion.

 For any questions about specific repertoire submissions, please contact Prof. Jonathan Ovalle - email@example.com before making/submitting your video.

 (Optional) Have one of your current music teachers (private teacher or band/orchestra director) assess your work in a confidential letter of recommendation.
 Make sure your recommender puts your name in the subject line (Re: John Smith - MPulse Recommendation).
 In addition to your musical abilities, the letter may discuss your personal characteristics such as initiative, dependability, and your commitment to increasing your musical skills.
 To invite a recommender, submit your recommender's email address, when prompted, on the audition upload link.
 Once you submit your audition (by selecting Final Submit), the recommender will receive a notification and link to use for sending your confidential recommendation.
 E-mailed submissions will not be accepted.

 Submit a list of percussion solos/etudes (all instruments) and percussion ensemble pieces you have performed and/or studied with your private teacher (if applicable).
 If you have material which comes from a method book, please list the book title and etude or page number.